 Mapping Out the Year

-January Through December School Year:
+January – December School Year (Monthly Calendars)

-July Through June School Year:
+July – June School Year (Monthly Calendars)

-Homeschooling year-round may not be the best fit for every family.
+Homeschooling year round may not be the best fit for every family.
 And some families may find that it works for them for a time, but then they may switch to a different schedule that better fits their season of life.
-If homeschooling year-round is something your family is considering, hopefully you will find the benefits that I mentioned above helpful to your decision-making process.
+If homeschooling year round is something your family is considering, hopefully you will find the benefits that I mentioned above helpful to your decision-making process.

-Does your family homeschool year round?
+Does your family homeschool year-round?
 Are you considering it?
 Why?